ET sensitivity to the anisotropic Stochastic Gravitational Wave Background: Introduction

-As we detail below, when this phase can be disregarded, the overlap functions acquire very simple expressions.
-In fact, we obtain simple expressions, valid in this regime of small frequency / short separation between the interferometers, that can be applied to any pair of interferometers, each one of arbitrary opening angle between its two arms.
-Once applied to ET, these expressions become simple functions that depend only on the latitude of the ET site, and of an angle $\beta$ that specifies the overall orientation of the ET triangle (for instance, with respect to the north direction at the site).
-When the different measurements at the ET vertices are combined together, in a way that maximizes the signal to noise ratio (SNR), the dependence on $\beta$ drops, and we obtain an expression for the sensitivity that depends only on the latitude of the ET site, and that requires a single numerical integral over frequency.
-Only the $\ell = 0,\, 2 ,\, 4$ multipoles can be seen in the small frequency / short separation regime.
-Therefore, the observation of any other multipole by ET alone will be suppressed by the smallness of $f \times d_{\rm ET} \ll 1$.
+Due to the smallness of $\left\vert \Phi \right\vert$, this ET pair would be mostly sensitive to correlators that receive contributions to lowest order in $\Phi$.
+In particular, we focus our attention to the measurements of the $\ell = 0,\, 2 ,\, 4$ multipoles, for which nonvanishing correlators are obtained already to ${\rm O } \left( \Phi^0 \right)$.
+As we detail below, when the phase $\Phi$ is altogether disregarded, the overlap functions acquire very simple expressions.
+In fact, we obtain simple expressions, valid in this regime of small frequency / short separation between the interferometers, that can be applied to any pair of interferometers, each one of arbitrary opening angle between its two arms.~\footnote{These expressons are simpler than those obtained in the literature for LISA \cite{Seto:2004np,Kudoh:2004he,Kudoh:2005as,Taruya:2005yf}, despite the similar geometry, since the moton of these satellites cannot be described as a rigid rotation about a single fixed axis, as in the case of detectors located on the Earth.} Once applied to the ET pair, these expressions become simple functions of locations of the two sites, and of the two angles $\beta_{1,2}$ that specify the overall orientation of the two ET triangles (for instance, with respect to the north direction at the site).
+When the different measurements at the ET vertices are combined together, in a way that maximizes the signal to noise ratio (SNR), the dependence on $\beta_{1,2}$ drops, and we obtain an expression for the sensitivity that depends only on the latitude of the two sites, and of the difference between their longitudes.
+The observation of the other multipoles $\ell$ of the SGWB is suppressed by the smallness of $\vert \Phi \vert$.
 For these multipoles, we expect a greater sensitivity by correlating ET with other detectors, so to have a longer baseline $\Delta x$ for the observation.
 We plan to study this in a separate publication.